ajcwebdev/dash-transcripts/markdown_files/2024-01-22-2nd-update-on-js-web-wallet.md

 [29:19] And with the backup features that we've just got added over the last few days, it is reaching the end.
 [29:27] The only reason this isn't checked off is because I want to tweak the backup dialogue a little bit.
 But once that's done, we've completed stage one.
 [29:37] We need to do some bug like testing and stuff like that.
 But other than that, we should be good to move on to stage two.
-[29:46] However, that's where Ryan is saying we should, he and I and anyone else involved in the community that's interested in this
+[29:46] However, that's where Rion is saying we should, he and I and anyone else involved in the community that's interested in this
 [29:55] should voice their opinions of what is higher priority.
 So a lot of this was done, for example, [30:05] I don't think Maya was released with Dash when we were planning this. - Right.
 [30:11] - So I think we knew it was a possibility, but when it was up in the air, there was no sense saying, [30:18] this is going to be our next feature.
 But now that it's released and we can integrate it and we've done testing with it, [30:26] and we know how to integrate, that might be higher priority.
 It might very well be the next thing we do.
-[30:33] And so that's where Ryan and I probably need to reorder this to move things around to like, what should be stage two?
+[30:33] And so that's where Rion and I probably need to reorder this to move things around to like, what should be stage two?
 [30:43] Should stage two be this long?
 Should we try and shorten it to just a couple of things?
 [30:47] Should we, you know, there's a lot here that can be done.
 But all in all, stage one was the biggest stage [30:57] just because we had to get all of the core groundwork done.
 And, you know, the foundation laid for the rest of it.
-[31:06] And to your point, Ryan, the advantage to doing this as a web wallet is people don't, sorry, not people.
+[31:06] And to your point, Rion, the advantage to doing this as a web wallet is people don't, sorry, not people.
 [31:19] We don't need to submit this to an app store to get it approved.
 If we want to integrate with, and I think we had it down here somewhere.
 [31:28] So if we want to integrate with Crowdnode, if we want to integrate with Maya, I thought we had, oh, there we go.
 [31:34] BitRefill, DashDirect, sorry, rest in peace.
 That proves how long this has been planned is DashDirect is still on there.